SRP Credit Policy

 The deposit, along with any unpaid interest you have earned, will be applied to your bill on the 19th month of continuous service if we have your Social Security number on file and you have established an on-time payment history.
 If we do not have your Social Security number on file, your deposit will be held until your account closes and be applied as a credit to your final bill.
 If you turn off service before your deposit is applied, the deposit and any unpaid interest you have earned will be applied to your final bill.

 Monthly bills are due when billed.
 If we don’t receive your payment by the close of business on the 21st day after billing, your account becomes delinquent, we will mail a reminder notice to you, and a late fee (currently the greater of $5 or 2% of the billing amount plus tax) will be added to your account.
 If we do not receive payment by the close of business on the 28th day after billing, we may disconnect your electric service without further notice.
 To restore your service that has been disconnected because of nonpayment, you may need to pay us all amounts you owe.
-In addition, you will be billed disconnection fees and may be required to pay additional security deposits and disconnection fees.
+In addition, you will be billed disconnection fees and may be required to pay new or additional security deposits.